bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3.md

 # 3 Build Linux System

 This chapter introduces how to build componments of Linux system.
-The MYS-6ULX includes some parts:
+The MYS-6ULX includes below parts:

 * U-Boot: First level bootloader.
 * Linux Kernel: Linux kernel 4.1.15 and drivers suit for MYS-6ULX board.